zephyrproject-rtos/zephyr/doc/collaboration/code/gerrit_practices.rst

 .. code-block:: console

-   $ scp -p -P 29418 GERRIT-SERVER:hooks/commit-msg REPODIR/.git/hooks/
+   $ scp -p -P 29418 gerrit.zephyrproject.org:hooks/commit-msg LOCALREPODIR/.git/hooks/

+.. note:: replace LOCALREPODIR with the directory where you cloned the project.

 The command above needs to be entered only once.